 Of course, there’s some risk of underestimating the work required for a case and setting fees too low.
 But with diligent case scoping, flat fees can provide an excellent alternative to the billable hour.

 Of course, there’s also the risk that you won’t get paid for your work.
 But, if you can stomach the risk, billing on a contingency basis is a great way to build a profitable practice and serve those who otherwise might not be able to afford your services.
 Read these five tips for determining your contingency fees.

-Note: Contingency fees are prohibited for certain types of cases, so double check your state’s ethics rules before deciding to bill on contingency.
+Note: Contingency fees are prohibited for certain types of cases, so double-check your state’s ethics rules before deciding to bill on contingency.

 Evergreen retainers simplify the process of getting paid on time.
 Here’s how it works: Your client provides an original retainer held in trust against which legal services are billed—and when their trust account hits a predetermined minimum balance, they replenish the funds.